 View content (dashboards, reports, workbooks, datasets, workspaces, apps)

-If you have Power BI Free, you'll only see one workspace -- My Workspace.
+If you are a new user, you'll only see one workspace -- My Workspace.

-Favorites lets you quickly access those dashboards that are most important to you.
+Favorites lets you quickly access content that is most important to you.

-With the dashboard open, select Favorite from the top-right corner.
+With the dashboard open, select Favorite from the upper right corner.

 Favorite changes to Unfavorite and the star icon becomes yellow.

-To display a list of all the dashboards that you have added as favorites, in the left nav, select the arrow to the right of Favorites.
-Because the left nav is a permanent feature of Power BI service, you have access to this list from anywhere in Power BI service.
+To display a list of all the content that you have added as favorites, in the left navpane, select the arrow to the right of Favorites.
+Because the left navpane is a permanent feature of Power BI service, you have access to this list from anywhere in Power BI service.

-Another way to mark a dashboard as a favorite is from the Dashboards tab.
-Just open the workspace that contains the dashboard, and select the star icon to the left of the dashboard name.
+Another way to mark either a dashboard or report as a favorite is from the Dashboards or Reports workspace tab.
+Open the Reports tab, and select the star icon to the left of the report name.

-Similar to Favorites, you can quickly access your recents from anywhere in Power BI service by selecting the arrow next to Recents in the left nav.
+Similar to Favorites, quickly see your most recently accessed content from anywhere in Power BI service by selecting the arrow next to Recent in the left navpane.